pszkotak/openthread/examples/platforms/nrf52811/README.md

  Done
  ```

-4. After a couple of seconds the node will become a Leader of the network.
+After a couple of seconds the node will become a Leader of the network.

  ```bash
  > state
  Leader
  ```

+8. Open a terminal connection on the second board and attach a node to the network.
-2. The CLI MTD example uses the direct UART connection.
+   The CLI MTD example uses the direct UART connection.
 To view raw UART output, start a terminal
    emulator like screen and connect to the used COM port with the following UART settings:
     - Baud rate: 115200
     - 8 data bits
     - 1 stop bit
     - No parity
     - HW flow control: RTS/CTS

-   Open a terminal connection on the second board and attach a node to the network.
+On Linux system, run the following to connect to the second board.

  ```bash
  screen /dev/ttyACM1 115200
  ```

-Now you are connected with the CLI, commands below shoud be used to form a network:
+Now you are connected with the CLI.

+9. Use the following commands to form a network:

  ```bash
  > panid 0xabcd